Endometriosis Excision Surgery | Robotic Endo Excision Specialist | Dr Steven Vasilev | Los Angeles

 Removing endometriosis, or endometriosis excision surgery, is the second goal of surgical therapy.
 In most cases the problem areas, which are most commonly in the pelvis, can be removed.
 The endometriosis grows on the peritoneum primarily (your internal “skin” lining) and patches of it can be removed or “excised”.
 Endo can grow on the ovaries, the bowel, the bladder and other organs as well.
 The goal is to remove as much as possible.
 When dealing with delicate structures like the bowel, precision instruments and a highly skilled surgeon are critical to success.

 While total pelvic peritoneal excision for endometriosis is not usually possible, a huge amount can be safely and effectively removed.
 It grows back.
 But, the peritoneum covers literally everything, including the tubes, ovaries and uterus.
 So, that radical of an excision means removing the uterus, tubes and ovaries.
 Even then, the rectum still remains.
-So “total” is a relative thing vs. just removing smaller patches.
+So “total” is a relative thing vs. just removing diseased patches.
+But the idea is to remove all visible lesions, including partial rectal resection where necessary.

 Even though endometriosis excision may mean removing all or part of the uterus, ovaries or Fallopian tubes, this is obviously not an option when fertility is desired.
 In that case, the goal is to remove as much as possible but to leave the reproductive organs intact.
 In some cases this means the chances that the endometriosis will regrow is increased, but management of endo is all about balancing risk/benefit and life’s priorities, whether that means pain relief or pregnancy or other wants and needs.